maxthibeau/deckstats_clone/README.md

+# deckstats_clone
-# a spring boot deckstats clone where users can upload decks and view decks others have made
+a spring boot project where users can upload decks and view decks others have made